EMT and Paramedic Career Information

 Here are some other points to keep in mind:

 - In some states, you have the option of obtaining Intermediate certification, which usually requires about 1,000 of formal training.

 - Before you decide to enroll in your training, it's a great idea to see if any of your local EMS services have a ride-along program.
 You might be able to spend several days with actual EMTs and paramedics to get a real feel for the profession.

 - New EMTs often decide to volunteer for hospitals or community ambulance services to start building their resumes.

 - In many popular regions, private ambulance services and medical facilities require at least two years of experience.
 So, at the beginning of your career, you may need to keep an open mind about relocating to a region where you can get that experience.

 In most cases, this career path involves:

 - Obtaining basic EMT (or higher) certification (see the section above)

-- Finding a formal paramedic training program that meets or exceeds the standards of the National Standard Curriculum
+- Finding paramedic schools near you and choosing a formal paramedic training program that meets or exceeds the standards of the National Standard Curriculum

 - Successfully completing your training, which is usually about 1,200 to 1,800 hours (taking up to two years)